Kaaz/DiscordBot/readme.md

 You can specify which roles are self-assignable by users with the following commands:

-roleadmin self                                 //check what roles are self-assignable roleadmin self add <role>                      //add a role to the list of assignable roles roleadmin self remove <role>                   //remove a role from the list of assignable roles
+roleadmin self                                 //check what roles are self-assignable roleadmin self add <rolename>                  //add a role to the list of assignable roles roleadmin self remove <rolename>               //remove a role from the list of assignable roles

 roleadmin                        //lists roles